 Getting from where we are, which is thousands of babel-ing products each talking past each other (succeeding only in ordering the odd coffee, probably delivered cold) and the prospect of interminable building of separate data pipes for each specific communication, to a situation akin to everyone having learned English – properly – would seem to require a revolution.
 And there will be a revolution, because every one of those products wants to exchange rich health data to do its business, but cannot, other than with a few tailored friendly systems, and on a narrow range of matters.

-To change metaphors, it is if we have realised that there are 50 different railway track gauges, trains that can’t go anywhere except their own limited track, and an explosion of customers demanding to be able to travel across the whole country.
+To change metaphors, it is if we have realised that there are 50 different railway track gauges, trains that can’t go anywhere except their own limited track, and an explosion of customers demanding to be able to travel across the whole country, without changing trains.

 The main reason there will be a revolution is that there is now a vast unmet need for the new applications and devices we see appearing every day, not to mention new generations of analytics tools, to connect to a common stream of patient- or cohort-centric health data.
 Not solving the problem is blocking the future.
 Solving it the old way – an endless production of ad hoc messages, documents, or ‘profiled resources’ – will be a gargantuan effort that will exacerbate the already unsustainable healthcare spending in the OECD countries, particularly the US, and it will be ten times slower.
 But why would we do this, when a much better and more cost-effective future is available?

 A second very strong driver for the separation of patient healthcare data from vendor products is the growing realisation that patient data must be a holistic entity owned by the patient, or a by a trusted third party on behalf of the patient, rather than being a collection of disjointed data heaps jealously guarded by separate companies.